WetHat/MarkdownToHtml/markdown/2.6/Find-MarkdownFiles.md

 # Outputs
 An `[System.IO.FileInfo]` object for each Markdown file found below the given directory.
+The emitted `[System.IO.FileInfo]` objects are annotated with properties of type `NoteProperty`:

+`RelativePath`
-The emitted `[System.IO.FileInfo]` objects are annotated with a `NoteProperty` named `RelativePath` which specifies the relative path of the Markdown file below the directory specified in the `Path` parameter.
+:   Specifies the relative path of the Markdown file below the
+    directory specified in the `Path` parameter.
 The `RelativePath` property is **mandatory** if `Publish-StaticHtmlSite` is used in the downstream conversion pipeline to generate HTML files in the correct locations.

+`EffectiveConfiguration`
+:   An object similar to the one specified in parameter `-BuildConfiguration`.
+    Describes the build configuration in effect at the location of the Markdown file.
+The effective configuration is determined by cascading all `Build.json` files in at and above the location of the Markdown file.

 # Examples